ulisesbocchio/jasypt-spring-boot/README.md

             <version>1.0</version>
     </dependency>
 ```
-Or if you plan to use Auto Configuration and only this one:
+Or if you plan to use Auto Configuration add only this one:

 ```xml
     <dependency>